harishsg99/Open-source-curriculam/README.md

 # Open-source-curriculam
-This contains curriculam to anyone to beccome CS engineers
+This contains curriculam to anyone to become CS engineers

 # Getting started!!!